nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The index refers to the index number shown in the displayed person list.
 - The index **must be a positive integer** 1, 2, 3, …​

-<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+<div markdown="span" class="alert alert-primary">:warning: **Caution!** <br>
-When you delete a person, TalentHub will ask for your confirmation because you will also delete events which the person is the celebrity for, and you remove the person from all events' contact lists.
+When you delete a person, you will also delete events which the person is the celebrity for, and you remove the person from all events' contact lists.
+This action is irreversible after confirmation.
 </div>

 Examples: